What is Erectile Dysfunction? Causes, Symptoms, Diagnosis & Treatment

 Medicines like Viagra / Oral PDE-5 inhibitors or phosphodiesterase type 5 inhibitors (sildenafil), Cialis (tadalafil), Vardenafil, and Stendra (avanafil) help increase blood flow to the penis during sexual arousal.
 Since the penis consists of small compartments, these medications help in relaxing the blood vessels.
 These drugs work through phosphodiesterase (an enzyme) inhibition, which increases blood flow.
 This leads to the filling of all the empty compartments of the penis without any issues.

-- Self-injection: A tiny needle injects medicine directly into the penis to create an erection.
-Drugs like prostaglandin E1 are commonly used in intracavernosal injections (medicine is directly injected in the erectile tissue) to directly stimulate an erection.”
+A tiny needle injects medicine directly into the penis to create an erection.
+Drugs like prostaglandin E1 are commonly used in intracavernosal injections (medicine is directly injected into the erectile tissue) to directly stimulate an erection.
+[13]

-- Testosterone therapy: For men with low testosterone levels, sometimes combined with other treatments.
+- For men with low testosterone levels, sometimes combined with other treatments.

 - Useful for men who can’t take erectile dysfunction medication.

-Penis Pump also called a vacuum erection device or vacuum pumps is a non-surgical device that helps you get and keep an erection.
+Penis Pump, also called a vacuum erection device or vacuum pump, is a non-surgical device that helps you get and keep an erection.
 Also known as a vacuum constrictive device, the penis pump helps draw blood into the penis using negative pressure.

 - A plastic tube is placed over your penis.